How to Partner with Your Healthcare Team

 Hi, I’m Dr. Dave, a board-certified psychiatrist.

 Managing your bipolar I symptoms can be complex and even overwhelming at times.
 Your healthcare provider is your partner to help you manage and control your condition.
-Be fully aware of how your experiences and how different treatment methods, both lifestyle changes and medication, may make you feel.
-It’s all about speaking bipolar I.

 Open communication with your healthcare provider can help you more easily adjust to starting a new medication or making changes to your current regimen.
 Here are a few ways to speak bipolar I: